hnes/libaco/README.md

-# Name
+# libaco

-libaco - A blazing fast and lightweight C asymmetric coroutine library.
+> A blazing fast and lightweight C asymmetric coroutine library

-The code name of this project is Arkenstone 💎

-Asymmetric COroutine & Arkenstone is the reason why it's been named `aco`.
+Asymmetric COroutine the project's code name: Arkenstone 💎 why it's been named `aco`.

 Currently supports Sys V ABI of Intel386 and x86-64.

-Here is a brief summary of this project:
+# Summary

-- Along with the implementation of a production-ready C coroutine library, here is a detailed documentation about how to implement a *fastest* and *correct* coroutine library and also with a strict [mathematical proof](#proof-of-correctness);
+- Along with the implementation of a production-ready C coroutine library, it's also an example of how to implement a *fastest* and *correct* coroutine library and also with a strict [mathematical proof](#proof-of-correctness);
-- It has no more than 700 LOC but has the full functionality which you may want from a coroutine library;
+- It has no more than 700 LoC but has the full functionality which you would want from a coroutine library;
-- The [benchmark](#benchmark) part shows that one time of the context switching between coroutines only takes about *10 ns* (in the case of standalone stack) on the AWS c5d.large machine;
+- The [benchmark](#benchmark) shows that one context switch between coroutines only takes about *10 ns* (in the case of standalone stack) on the AWS c5d.large machine;
-- User could choose to create a new coroutine with a *standalone stack* or with a *share stack* (could be shared with others);
+- User could choose to create a new coroutine with a *standalone stack* or with a *shared stack* (could be shared with others);
-- It is extremely memory efficient: *10,000,000* amount of co simultaneously to run only cost *2.8 GB* physical memory (run with tcmalloc, each co has a *120B* copy-stack size configuration).
+- It is extremely memory efficient: *10,000,000* coroutines simultaneously running cost only *2.8 GB* physical memory (run with tcmalloc, each coroutine has a *120B* copy-stack size configuration).

 The phrase "*fastest*" in above means the fastest context switching implementation which complies to the Sys V ABI of Intel386 or AMD64.